A Long Pondered Question, Answered

 Hebgen Lake ranks as one of the world’s greatest dry fly lakes.
 Actually, it’s probably the greatest, but that’s a discussion for another time.
 Suffice it to say that from ice-out around the end of April until late October, barring gale-force winds and possessing just a modicum of local knowledge, you can find trout surface feeding every day.
 Plenty of them, without fail.
 Rainbows and browns both, averaging 17-18 inches.
 Pretty good stuff.
-But in the three-plus decades that I’ve known the lake, serious Hebgen anglers have always had a slightly uneasy feeling about the rainbow portion of the fishery.
-As good as it is—and as much fun as it is—we’ve always been left to wonder: To what degree is this fabulous fishing a function of stocked trout?
+But in the four decades that I’ve known the lake, serious Hebgen anglers have always had a slightly uneasy feeling about the rainbow portion of the fishery.
+As good as it is—and as much fun as it is—we’ve always been left to wonder: to what degree is this fabulous fishing a function of stocked trout?

 And from which tributaries, exactly, did the wild rainbows come?
 Here the study isn’t as definitive as serious anglers might wish for, but that’s okay.
 It’s purpose wasn’t to breakdown the contribution of each individual tributary to the fishery as a whole.
 But the study was able to segregate most of its sampled fish into two tributary groups.
 One group was comprised of Grayling Creek and Duck Creek.
 The other included the Madison River, South Fork of the Madison, Firehole River, Gibbon River, and Cougar Creek.
 (If the Cougar Creek placement seems odd—it’s actually a tributary of Duck Creek—the study recognized this aberration and deemed it a spatial anomaly.)
 The Madison River group produced the most rainbows, in a roughly 3:1 ratio to the other.
 Without knowing more specific details, that seems reasonable enough.